-If you are a UK business or organisation that receives data from contacts in the EEA, you need to take extra steps to ensure that the data can continue to flow after Brexit.
+If you are a UK business or organisation that receives data from contacts in the EEA, you need to take extra steps to ensure that the data can continue to flow at the end of the transition period.

-- Your best preparation for data protection after Brexit is to comply with the GDPR now.
+- Your best preparation for data protection at the end of the transition period is to comply with the GDPR now.

-- The UK is committed to maintaining the high standards of the GDPR and the government plans to incorporate it into UK law alongside the Data Protection Act 2018 after Brexit.
+- UK is committed to maintaining the high standards of the GDPR and the government plans to incorporate it into UK law alongside the Data Protection Act 2018 at the end of the transition period.
 UK businesses will be covered by the UK data protection regime.

 - The UK government has stated that transfers to the EEA will not be restricted.
 So if you send data from the UK to the EEA you will still be able to do so and you don’t need to take any additional steps.